maheshgaya/OSM-LIPS/README.md

   $ git clone https://github.com/maheshgaya/lips-with-maps.git
   ```
 2. Import the project directory in Android Studio, do File -> New -> Import Project.
-3. Create an xml file under res/values/ for adding the Google Maps API key.
+3. Create an xml file `app/src/main/res/values/google_maps_api_key.xml` for adding the Google Maps API key.
 Add the code below and replace `GOOGLE MAPS KEY` with your own key from the [Google Developer Console](https://console.developers.google.com/).
 The key requires Google Maps API for Android and Google Places API for Android

   ```
   <?xml version="1.0" encoding="utf-8"?>